PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 1. Right click on your program in the tree and select *Import Library > From URL*.
 1. Under 'Source URL' enter: ``https://github.com/armmbed/easy-connect``.
+1. Do **not** tick 'Update all sub-libraries to the latest version'.
 1. Click *Import*.
 1. Again, right click on your program and select *Import Library > From URL*.
 1. Under 'Source URL' enter: ``https://developer.mbed.org/teams/sandbox/code/simple-mbed-client/``.